Librarian – Youth Services

 Essential Physical Abilities

 - Sufficient clarity of speech and hearing to be able to communicate effectively and present programs.

 - Sufficient vision to be able to produce and review a wide variety of reports and related materials in both electronic and print formats.

 - Sufficient manual dexterity to be able to access relevant library materials and operate a keyboard.

-- Sufficient mobility to be able to transport materials and equipment and retrieve items from the shelves.
+- Sufficient mobility to be able to transport materials and equipment and lead a wide range of large and small motor skill activities during youth.

 Knowledge, Skills, and Abilities

 - Knowledge of library policies and procedures.

 - Knowledge of a broad range of reference and readers' advisory materials and resources.

 - Skill in using current and emerging library technology and automated systems.